 Advises and supports the delivery of policies that will provide positive benefits for women and all Australians.
-The Office for Women consults across government and with a wide range of stakeholders – business, academic and civil society organisations – to address priorities and deliver better outcomes for women.
+Consults across government and with a wide range of stakeholders – business, academic and civil society organisations – to address priorities and deliver better outcomes for women.

 Promotes the effectiveness and efficiency of regulation.

 In the Australian honours system appointments to the Order of Australia confer the highest recognition for outstanding achievement and service.There are two divisions of the Order of Australia: the Civil or General Division and the Military Division.

 Provides links to information about the current parliament and advice and guidance about the operations of Cabinet and the Federal Executive.